 Who is eligible for eCommerce financing from 8fig

-If you operate an eCommerce store that has sold a product online for at least 12 months, bring in an annual revenue of $100,000 or more, and have made at least $8,000 in revenue per month for the past three months, you’re likely eligible for funding from 8fig.
-Businesses in operation for at least 6 months can also apply if you have an average monthly revenue of $21,000 or more.
+If you operate an eCommerce store that has sold a product online for at least 12 months, bring in an annual revenue of $100,000 or more, and have made an average of $8,000 in revenue per month for the past three months, you’re likely eligible for funding from 8fig.

 The application process is quick and simple, and you’ll receive your funding faster than you would with other lenders.
 That means you can start growing faster.
 If approved, you can get up to 90% of your supply chain costs covered.